Pullbacks of metric bundles and Cannon-Thurston maps: Applications, examples and related results

 The following result is motivated by a similar result proved in \cite{ps-kap} for trees of hyperbolic spaces which in turn was suggested by Mahan Mj.
 We gratefully acknowledge the same.

-{\em Suppose we have the hypothesis of Theorem \ref{CT for mgbdl}.
+{\em Suppose we have the hypotheses of Theorem \ref{CT for mgbdl}.
 We identify $Y$ as a subspace of $X$ and $A$ as a subspace of $B$.
-Similarly $\partial A$ is identified as a subset of $\partial B$.
-With that in mind we have the following:}
+Similarly, $\partial A$ is identified as a subset of $\partial B$.
+With that in mind, we have the following:}